 Pneumonia and related respiratory problems are more common in kids but affect all ages of goats.
 To prevent the disease, decrease stress on the goats by providing dry, well-ventilated housing with adequate space.
 Good nutrition, deworming, and avoiding changes in the environment reduce the incidence of the problem.
 Vaccination for specific organisms causing the respiratory problems will help.
 Work with your veterinarian on both vaccines and antibiotics as few are approved for use in goats.
 To treat respiratory diseases, correct the predisposing factors contributing to the disease and treat with antibiotics.
 If you treat a lactating goat with antibiotics, be sure to follow proper milk withdrawal times.

 Pinkeye, or infectious keratoconjunctivitis, occurs more often in warm or hot weather because it is spread by flies and close contact.
 To control the disease, good sanitation and management, including fly control, are essential.
 To treat the infected goats, use broad-spectrum antibiotics and commercially available sprays or powders.
-If the infection is severe, the goats should be removed from sunlight or have the eye covered with a pack.
+If the infection is severe, the goats should be removed from sunlight or have the eye covered with a patch.
 Treatment of pinkeye should be prompt since it can be highly contagious.

 Soremouth is the most common skin disease of goats and is caused by a virus in the “pox” family.
 Vaccination for contagious ecthyma (soremouth) is not recommended unless the disease exists in the herd.
 The main problems with infected kids are difficulty in eating and spreading lesions to the does’ udders or the herder.
 Also, these kids are not allowed to attend goat shows.
 A live virus vaccine is used by scarifying the skin -- for example, inside the thighs or under the tail -- and painting on the vaccine.
 It is easier to put a drop of vaccine on a hypodermic needle and pierce the ears.
 However, the probability of immunization is decreased, and the ear is more likely to be touched by the herder than areas under the thigh or tail.
 Lesions may last as long as four weeks.
 After the scabs have healed, the animals can go to shows.
 If the herd is shown extensively, it should be vaccinated.
 Always be aware that humans, especially youth, may be infected with soremouth, usually on their arms, hands or face, and exposure to the vaccine can cause infection.